kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 - Timeline: 2-4 months including testing
 - Risk: Model dependency, ethical concerns

-  **Shortcomings**: Fine-tuning only works for internal/owned systems (best leveraged by companies like Mckinsey and likes)
+# **Shortcomings**: Fine-tuning only works for internal/owned systems (best leveraged by companies like Mckinsey and likes)

 - A brand's fine-tuned model sits on their servers
 - When users ask ChatGPT "best smartphone?", they're hitting OpenAI's models, not the brand's
 - Fine-tuning creates isolated islands of influence, not broad market impact

 Most AI consultants sell fine-tuning without acknowledging this fundamental distribution problem.

-### Level 3: Model Partnerships (TG: Only large enterprises can afford this)
+### Level 3: Model Partnerships (TG: Only large enterprises like Microsoft and Apple can afford this)

 - Direct partnerships with AI providers
 - Custom fine-tuning agreements
 - Brand safety controls

-   **Shortcomings**: Only mega-enterprises have leverage for model partnerships
+# **Shortcomings**: Only mega-enterprises have leverage for model partnerships

 - Providers resist this because it compromises perceived neutrality (trust)
 - Creates pay-to-play dynamics that users and regulators oppose
 - Scale limitations: providers can't do custom deals with every brand